bkees/JSP-Coding-Conventions/README.md

     %>
     ```

-  - Any closing tags must *always* be vertically aligned with its opening tag, moving the indent outwards by one tab.
+  - Any closing tags must *always* be vertically aligned with its corresponding opening tag.

     ``` html
     <!-- Bad -->